gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

 </details>

-* previous tokenizations have the same problem: it is assumed that the input text uses spaces to separate words
+* previous tokenization methods have the same problem: it is assumed that the input text uses spaces to separate words
 * not all languages use spaces to separate words
 * one possible choice: using language specific tokenizer (e.g., XLM model)
 * solving this problem more generally: SentencePiece